 I’ve been a scientist for most of my working life.
 I majored in physics at Radcliffe, getting my diploma the first year Radcliffe diplomas admitted we’d been to Harvard.
 Then to the Geophysical Institute at the University of Alaska Fairbanks for graduate school, with a PhD in Physics/Geophysics followed by a career in atmospheric science, research, teaching, and occasional popular science articles as well as the usual journal publication of my results.

 I retired a little early due to health problems and a well-timed RIF, and began actually writing down the stories I’ve been telling myself since childhood.
 Breast cancer and a sense of my own mortality shocked me into publishing my first book, Homecoming, with iUniverse.
 That one took an award in science fiction, as well as getting a 5-star review from ForeWord Clarion reviews.
 (They don’t give many of those.)
-The sequel, Tourist Trap, not only took a first place in science fiction the following year, it was fiction book of the year.
+The sequel, Tourist Trap, not only got another 5 stars from Clarion, it took a first place in science fiction and it was fiction book of the year the following year.
 The protagonist in both these books was a young slave who was more than he thought, Roi.

 I am currently polishing a trilogy about Roi as an adult.
 Bits have been on Six Sentence Sunday, if you want a taste.
 I’m still not sure about which way to go on publishing these three books, but they do need to be read together.
 Like the first two, the trilogy is about people, whether or not these people happen to be human, in societies whose rules differ in some ways from our own but (I hope) illuminate our own society.